Aryalexa/42-push_swap/README.md

 Leverage same-time operations: `ss`, `rr`, `rrr`.

 Instead of doing 2 `ra` ops and 3 `rb` ops (5 ops), do 2 `rr` ops and 1 `rb` (3 ops).
 This way we reduce the number of operations from `N + M` to `max(N, M)`: `min(N, M)` same-time ops and the rest being single-stack ops.
+Same for `rra`, `rrb` and `rrr`.

 As for `ss`...
-This implementation doesn't really use it.
+This solution approach doesn't really use it.

 #### Algo basics
 - Starting point: all elements in stack_A.
 - Goal: all elements in stack_A in ascending order.
 - If we arrange all elements in stack_B in descending order, it's direct to have stack_A in ascending order.
 	- `A: /\ <-- B: \/`
-- The algorithm during the process will keep the stacks in *circular ascending/descending order*.
+- The algorithm during the process will keep the stacks in *circular* ascending/descending order.
 The stacks `3,2,1`, `1,3,2` and `2,1,3` are all in circular descending order.
 - The algorithm will push everything from one stack to the second stack slowly.
 	- It will try to maintain the circular order of the target stack.
-	- It chooses the cheapest number to push (for each number in the source stack, how much does it cost to be put at the top while rearrage the target stack, so we can push the number and keep the target stack ordered?)
+	- It chooses the cheapest number to push (for each number in the source stack, how much does it cost to put it at the top and rearrage the target stack, so we can push the number and keep the target stack circular ordered?)

 #### Algo
 🔸 check if stack_A is already in asc-order.